Exposing Medical Students to Orthopaedic Surgery Subspecialties

 Locations: Vanderbilt University Medical Center, Monroe Carell Jr. Children’s Hospital at Vanderbilt, Vanderbilt Health Belle Meade, Vanderbilt Orthopaedics Franklin

-Our orthopedic surgery clerkships give you hands-on experience in all aspects of orthopedic surgery, helping you integrate medical and surgical knowledge by caring for patients with musculoskeletal conditions, including oncology and pediatrics, in both inpatient and outpatient settings.
+Our orthopaedic surgery clerkships give you hands-on experience in all aspects of orthopaedic surgery.
+Helping you integrate medical and surgical knowledge by caring for patients with musculoskeletal conditions, including oncology and pediatrics, in both inpatient and outpatient settings.
 As part of our program, you will work as part of our multidisciplinary team, focusing on initial evaluation, preoperative and postoperative management, and intraoperative surgical procedures.

 Your course will include: